tharumbun/cactus/src/content/post/lort-cha-cambodia-street-food.md

 ---
-title: "Lort chha: Cambodia's most favorite street food"
-date: "2022-09-08"
-categories:
-  - "food"
-  - "blog"
+title: "5G technology in Cambodia"
+publishDate: "28 May 2023"
+description: The authenic lort cha is the most popular street food
+tags: ["blog"]
 ---

 This stir-fried noodle dish is easy to find when you're Phnom Penh, Cambodia.
 It's a common street food for breakfast, lunch, afternoon snack, and dinner.